timm/tested/docs/onOptimizeExamples.md

 This prints
 - \[30.619881701311712, 0.9702056472470465, -1.8671913880379478, 0.9163711597955347\]
 - i.e. y= 30.62 + 0.97x<sub>1</sub> - 1.87x<sub>2</sub> + 0.92x<sub>3</sub>

+### Implementation

+All the above is surprisingly easy to code, given access to SGD.

 To handle this, we need a vector for the `x`s values and the